Are you looking to build a new home?

 Green Tax Credits

-The Federal government wants to encourage taxpayers to go green, so there are two primary green tax credits you can take advantage of.
-These apply to solar energy systems, wind turbines, and geothermal heat pumps.
+The Federal government wants to encourage taxpayers to go green to take advantage of two primary green tax credits.
+These apply to solar energy systems, wind turbines, windows, and geothermal heat pumps.

-These green tax credits were extended and if you make the purchase and installation before December 31st, 2019, you can claim back 30% of the total purchase and installation price.
+These green tax credits were extended, and if you make the purchase and installation before December 31st, 2032, you can claim back 30% of the total purchase and installation price.
 There’s also no upper limit on how much you can claim.

 The installations must be designed for either a primary or secondary residence.